9 Annoying Filipino Eating Habits

 “Dinner is ready,” the family’s cook might exhort everyone to come to the table.
 But the response can be tepid at best, as though not everyone is hungry and excited to eat.
-As every one rushes out in the morning and spends lunch at respective workplaces and schools, dinner has the best opportunity to gather and talk how everyone’s day went.
+As everyone rushes out in the morning and spends lunch at respective workplaces and schools, dinner has the best opportunity to gather and talk about how everyone’s day went.
 But some families (Filipino or not) still miss this chance.
-Children busy with their gadgets and parents arrive way past dinner time means there’s lack of quorum at the table and everyone’s deprived of quality family moment.
+Children busy with their gadgets and parents arrive way past dinner time means there’s a lack of quorum at the table and everyone’s deprived of quality family moments.

 Sniffing food like an airport K9 dog

 Sometimes we notice our mother’s signature dish and inhale its aroma far from the kitchen.
 The heavenly scent of roasted chicken or wafting of cinnamon-flavored baked goods fresh from the oven.
 We can’t help but savor the whiff and anticipate a hearty meal waiting at the table.

 But you might also have a friend at a larger gathering who is fond of sniffing food like a police dog in search of contraband goods.
 As a guest sitting in a long table with other strangers, this gesture is not cool at all.
 If your mom gets flattered with your reaction about the savory dish she brings out of the kitchen, she’ll feel offended if the hours of her labor of love in the kitchen will be only be met with a suspicious sniff before consuming them.

 Communal meals are often served with a wide variety of dishes, from soups to veggies, desserts and main course.
 It is expected that each guest will have to pick a small portion of each dish using the serving spoon, knife or fork provided.